-The RCSS will conduct an annual evaluation of the content and effectiveness of this policy in improving the academic quality of our schools.
-Parents and family members will be invited to complete a survey during April and May of 2019.
-Surveys will be available on the district and schools' websites, as well as paper/pencil at various parent meetings.
-During the Title I end-of-year meetings, parents and family members will be asked to brainstorm strategies that can be used to make parent and family engagement more effective.
-Information gained from the surveys and meetings will be used to enhance family engagement and to revise the parent and family engagement policy for the upcoming school year.
+The RCSS will conduct an annual evaluation of the content and effective- ness of this plan in improving the academic quality of our schools.
+Parents and family members will be invited to complete a survey at various meetings during February 2020 Surveys were sent to stakeholders, available on the district and schools' web- sites, as well as paper/pencil at various parent meetings.
+During the Comprehensive Needs Assessment meetings, held in February 2020, parents and family members were asked to brainstorm strategies that can be used to make parent and family engagement more effective.
+Information gained from the surveys and meetings will be used to enhance family engagement and to revise the parent and family engagement plan for the upcoming school year.